 - Amount: 15-50k

-- Eligible Entities: Nonprofits 501(c)3s, municipal agencies, for-profit businesses (EZP only, see website)
+- Eligible Entities: Nonprofits 501(c)3s, government entities

 EPN’s technical assistance point of contact for Region 4 is Sierra Taliaferro.